Thmsbonte/marvel-frontend/README.md

 - **Responsive**

 **Available to test here** : https://thmsbonte-marvel.netlify.app/
-⚠️ The website depends on an API that provide the data and that may not be maintain. ⚠️
+⚠️ The website depends on an API that provides the data and that may not be maintain. ⚠️

 ### Screenshots